Vereya Bears

 Vereya Bears are a rugby league team from Vereya, Moscow Oblast.
 The club was first formed in 1995 and now play in the Russian Championship.
 Home matches are played at the Vereya Stadium.

 Formation

 Following the arrival of rugby league in Moscow in 1991, the sport began to grow outwards.
 Vereya were established in 1995 as part of this expansion, but did not register until 1998.
 They adopted the name "Bears".

 Russian Championship

 The club debuted in Russian Championship XII and finished fourth.
 Since then they have hovered around that place.
-The Bears have never been able to break up the stronger Moscow clubs until Russian Championship XVII when they finished second.
+The Bears had never been able to break up the stronger Moscow clubs until Russian Championship XVII when they finished second.
+The Bears won their fourth successive Russian Championship in 2013.
+They lost to Lokomotiv in the 2014 final, then won the title again in 2015.

 Challenge Cup

 After their second-placed finish in Russian Championship XVII the Bears were entered into the 2008 Challenge Cup.
 They were entered into the Second Round of the competition and flew over to England to face amateur club Leigh Miners Rangers.
 They were defeated 64-12 and so were knocked out of the competition.